Universal Studios Hollywood

 - The Industrial Street properties from the northern 1955 location were moved to make way for production offices and a parking lot.

 Most of the houses currently on Elm Street were designed and constructed for Hulk in 2002.
-Between this access road and Elm Street itself is a parking lot for production vehicles, which trams have used in the past to make a u turn.

 The interiors of four of the houses can be used as practical sets.
 The houses have been constructed with steel beams so that all of the interior walls are not load-bearing and can be removed and positioned as required by the set designers.